resonatehq/recipes/README.md

 # Resonate Recipes

-**Resonate Recipes** is a blog series exploring application architecture and strategy through a Resonate lens.
-This repo contains the code examples that accompany each blog post.
-For the blog posts themselves see [blog.resonatehq.io](https://blog.resonatehq.io/).
+This repo contains example applications that accompany blog posts at [journal.resonatehq.io](https://journal.resonatehq.io/).

+These example applications use the Resonate TypeScript SDK, exploring application architecture and strategy.